 Rs.
 4 LPA

-Master of Business Administration (MBA) is a professional postgraduate course that prepares a candidate for taking up managerial positions at key sectors in businesses.
+Master of Business Administration (MBA) is a professional postgraduate course that prepares a candidate for taking up managerial positions in key sectors of businesses.
 MBA is one of the most popular choices of courses across various industries.
-The course teaches a student basic aspects of management, marketing, sales etc. while also imparting in-depth knowledge of finance, accounting and other related subjects.
+The course teaches a student basic aspects of management, marketing, sales, etc. while also imparting in-depth knowledge of finance, accounting, and other related subjects.
+Students interested in taking up the MBA course also have the option of applying for a PGDM course or Executive MBA.

 MBA vs MCom: Specializations

 MBA and MCom both come in a wide variety of specializations.
 These help a candidate customize the course curriculum as per their requirements.
-Here are some of the popular specializations of MBA and MCom in India.
+Here are some of the popular MCom vs MBA specializations in India.

 MBA vs MCom: Course Curriculum